 Table 3.4-6 shows the area of the Columbia Solar Projects that would be converted to an impervious surface, rendering it unusable for plants or wildlife for the life of the projects.
 A total of 11.86 acres of the five solar projects would be converted to impervious surfaces, a majority of which would be habitat currently under agricultural production (6.01 acres).
 The area of each habitat type removed would be less than 1% of that available in the landscape-scale analysis area, except for three habitat types: fallow (native vegetation), fallow (recently grazed), and willow-rose shrub thicket.
 The impacts to these areas relative to that available in the landscape-scale analysis area is 1% or greater (2%, 2%, and 1%, respectively), because there is a small area of each of these habitat types available prior to project construction.
-These habitat types may be more prevalent outside of the project-scale analysis areas in the areas base-mapped as the "other" habitat type, but base mapping outside of the project-scale analysis areas was not altered for this analysis.
+These habitat types may be more prevalent outside of the project-scale analysis areas was not altered for this analysis.
 This artificially makes the proportions of these three habitat types higher.
 See Table 3.4-1 for the area of each habitat type available in the landscape-scale analysis area.
 As a result, there would be minor permanent impacts to habitat, vegetation, and wildlife.